Hagar in Islam: Narrative

 Because of the scarcity of water in the desert, it was not long before both mother and son suffered immense thirst.
-Thus, Hagar ran between the Safa and Marwa hills in search of water for her son.
-After the seventh run between the two hills, an angel appeared before her.
-He helped her and told her that God had heard Ishmael's crying and would provide them with water.
-At that point, God caused a spring to burst forth from the ground, where Ishmael's heel lay, and thereafter Mecca became known for its excellence and abundance of water.
-The well was subsequently named Zamzam, and become a holy source of water.
+Thus, Haajara ran between the Safa and Marwa hills in search of water for her son.
+After the seventh run between the two hills, the angel Jibril (Gabriel) appeared before her.
+He told her that God had heard Ishmael's crying and would provide them with water.
+At that moment, God caused a spring to burst forth from the ground under Ishmael's heel, and thereafter Mecca became known for its excellence and abundance of water.
+The well was subsequently named Zamzam, and became a holy source of water.

 Status

-Hagar is presented as a bondswoman in the Bible and some Islamic sources.
+Hajara is presented as a bondswoman in the Bible and some Islamic sources.
 Pakistani scholar Muhammad Ashraf Chheenah attributes the claim to Christian and Jewish sources and identifies her as the daughter of an Egyptian king who gifted her to Abraham.

 Legacy

 Hagar is honoured by Muslims as a wise, brave and pious woman as well as the believing mother of the Adnani Arab people.
-The incident of her running between Al-Safa and Al-Marwah hills is remembered by Muslims when they perform their Ḥajj (major pilgrimage) at Mecca.
+The incident of her running between Al-Safa and Al-Marwah hills is commemorated by Muslims when they perform their Ḥajj (major pilgrimage) or Umrah (minor pilgrimage) at Mecca.
 Part of the pilgrimage is to run seven times between the hills, in commemoration of Hagar's courage and faith in God as she searched for water in the desert (which is believed to have then miraculously appeared from the Zamzam Well) and to symbolize the celebration of motherhood in Islam.
 To complete the task, some Muslims also drink from the Zamzam Well and take some of it back to their homes.